va5ili5/leafletdemo/README.md

-A demo react application using the Leaflet javascript application
+A demo react application using the Leaflet javascript library

 Dependencies:
 - axios: a promise-based HTTP client to consume the API